 “The request [for forgiveness] will include documents that verify the number of full-time equivalent employees and pay rates, as well as the payments on eligible mortgage, lease, and utility obligations.
 You must certify that the documents are true and that you used the forgiveness amount to keep employees and make eligible mortgage interest, rent, and utility payments.”

-Businesses now have until December 31, 2020 to restore workforce levels to maximize forgiveness eligibility.
+Businesses may need to demonstrate restored workforce levels to maximize forgiveness eligibility.
+Borrowers at smaller loan amounts may be exempt from workforce related forgiveness reductions.
 There are additional exceptions available to businesses if they are unable to restore workforce.
 The amount of forgiveness will not be proportionally reduced if a business is unable to: 1) find qualified replacement employees; or 2) restore business operations to February 15, 2020 levels due to COVID-19 operational restrictions.
 Documentation showing good faith efforts to restore employees should be maintained.

 The entire amount of your loan was deposited into your account at closing.
 Should you wish to repay a portion or all of the loan, you may do so without a prepayment penalty.
-At this time, we are unaware how a paydown would impact your loan forgiveness.
+Borrowers that have paid down their loan may only apply for forgiveness up to their actual eligible loan amount.
 For instructions on how to make a payment or payoff the loan, please contact SBACares@umpquabank.com.